spreadshare/runner/SpreadShare/Documentation/BACKTESTING-Requirements.md

 * End state of assets
 * Total value gained/lost in base currency
 * Total volume moved in base currency
-* The ratio between losing and winning trades
+* Percentage of losing and winning trades
-* Histogram of trade wins/losses
+* Highest amount of consecutive losses and wins
+* Average size and standard deviation of winning and losing trades